JakeWharton/scalpel/README.md

 If you are using the Gradle-based build system, you can wrap this view group around your activity layouts only in the debug builds.

+*Note: There are known text rendering issues prior to Android 4.4 that cannot be fixed.
+Sorry.*

 Download